DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 ![alt](/assets/images/vuln-api/A9.png)

-From the image above, we can notice we got are able to view the transaction detail of Account A while we are authenticated as Account B.
+From the image above, we can notice we got are able to view the transaction details of Account A while we are authenticated as Account B.

 The API failed to enforce object-level authorization.
 It trusted that any user who sends a valid token could access any account's transactions, as long as they knew the account ID.